scoin/multichain-node/Readme.md

 A native Javascript client built for Multichain and Bitcoin
 ---------------------------------------------------

+Note: The current version is compatible with Multichain Alpha 17, released 3/3/2016.
+For previous versions of Multichain, see [Releases](https://github.com/scoin/multichain-node/releases).

-All methods from the [Multichain api spec](http://www.multichain.com/developers/json-rpc-api/) are available.
+All methods from the [Multichain API spec](http://www.multichain.com/developers/json-rpc-api/) are available.
 As multichaind is fully compatible with bitcoind, this _should_ work for bitcoin as well.

 See [commands.js](https://github.com/scoin/multichain-node/blob/development/lib/commands.js) for all methods and their required / optional parameters.